Bob Grottkau

 Robert Fred Grottkau (born March 22, 1937) is an American former professional football player who was a guard in the National Football League (NFL) for the Detroit Lions and Dallas Cowboys.
 He played college football for the Oregon Ducks and was selected by the Lions in the fourth round of the 1959 NFL draft.

 Early life

 Grottkau attended Oakland High School where he played as a fullback.
 He accepted a scholarship from the University of Oregon.
 As a sophomore, he was switched to offensive tackle.
 The next year, he was moved to guard out of necessity and became a two-year starter.

 Professional career

 Detroit Lions

 He was selected by the Detroit Lions in the fourth round (46th overall) of the 1959 NFL draft.
-In 1960, he played only 5 games.
+In 1960, he played in five games.

 On August 21, 1961, he was traded along with rookie Houston Entwine to the Dallas Cowboys in exchange for offensive lineman John Gonzaga.